— Client Resources

 PREPARING FOR YOUR VIDEO SHOOT

-Prior to filming we should discuss what is the intended purpose of your video.
+Prior to filming, we should discuss what is the intended purpose of your video.
 Will it be for the about page on your website?
 Cable TV commercial?
 Social Media campaign?
 Product demonstration?
-Knowing the intended purpose ahead of time will help with the creative direction and length of video.
+Knowing the intended purpose ahead of time will help with the creative direction and length of the video.

 - Take Into consideration your target audience.
 Are they young?
 Old?
 Male?
 Female?
 Homeowners?
 Business owner?
 Hobbies?
 Interests etc.

 - If possible, we should review some videos that are like what you had in mind for your project.
 Reviewing ahead of time what you like and dislike should help to prevent additional edits or re-shoots.

 - It is helpful ahead of time if you can provide a list of things shots you think you would like included in the video.
 This is something we will do, but you may have some ideas in mind we did not think of.

 - There are three basic styles of videos that we typically create.
 Voiced over video is a compilation of shots that are narrated by a voice-over.
 The interview style is where we conduct interviews with the key individuals to illicit enough soundbites that we can edit together to form the narrative.
 Or we can do a text overlay style video using animated text over the shots to tell the story.
 Sometimes we combine these elements.

 - Whether we do a voice-over, interview-style or just use text overlay, it is important for us to know ahead of time what the main message we would like to convey is.
 This could be derived from your mission statement, unique selling proposition, slogan or brainstorming exercise.
 Once we determine the main messaging behind the project that can guide us in the scriptwriting process, interview question writing or storyboarding your project.

 - Budget, price, and overall outcome of the video can be determined based on location selection.
 Select a location that will visually support your main message.
 Technical issues must be taken into account like background noise and lighting.